Bill Nelson sues to block fax, email votes in Bay County from being counted

 “They seem to just come up with the reasons, go a different direction and then surprise whoever they’re doing it to,” Andersen said.
 “I have no comment.”

 On Wednesday, Nelson sued Andersen for copies of vote-by-mail ballots received via email or fax.
-Andersen was not aware of that lawsuit until a reporter called him, either.
+Andersen was not aware of that lawsuit, either, until a reporter called.

 Earlier this week, Nelson and the Democratic Executive Committee sued Florida Secretary of State Ken Detzner twice — once asking for an immediate injunction to force the state to count all mail-in and provisional ballots that are deemed to have a signature mismatch and the other to extend the deadlines for machine and manual recounts so that all 67 counties in the state can finish them on time.